 Please plan to arrive at least 15 minutes prior to your appointment.
 The traffic and parking in the Longwood Medical Area can sometimes be difficult and take more time than anticipated.
 Please take this into account when you leave for your visit.
-Parking is available in the Children's Parking Garage at a discounted rate with a validated ticket.
+Parking is available in the Boston Children's Parking Garage at a discounted rate with a validated ticket.

 Your Child's Exam